reireynoso/umessenger-app/readme.md

 * A user is also notified of other users typing in real time through the list of conversations in the side bar as well as the main message view.
 * The list of message of a specific conversation are organized by date for ease of view for the user.
 * Clicking on a specific conversation from the side bar highlights it as well as scrolls to the most recent message.
-* The recipient and message input dynamically increase to an extent while adjusting the components.
+* The recipient and message input dynamically increase to an extent while adjusting the components size.
-* A user can video chat another user. (only one user at the moment)
+* A user can video chat another user. (only one user at the moment).
+PeerJS establishes the connection between users.
 * The user on the receiving end can choose to accept or decline the video chat call.
 * A user can react on a message.
 They can also un-react.